internetarchive/fatcat/guide/src/http_api.md

 Other per-entity endpoints:

-    match (by field/context)
     lookup (by external persistent identifier)
+    match (by field/context; unimplemented)

 ## Editgroups

-All mutating entity operations (create, update, delete) accept an `editgroup_id` query parameter.
-If the parameter isn't set, the editor's "currently active" editgroup will be used, or a new editgroup will be created from scratch.
-It's generally preferable to manually create an editgroup and use the `id` in edit requests; the allows appropriate metadata to be set.
-The "currently active" editgroup behavior may be removed in the future.
+All mutating entity operations (create, update, delete) accept a required `editgroup_id` query parameter.
+Editgroups (with contextual metadata) should be created before starting edits.

+Related edits (to multiple entities) should be collected under a single editgroup, up to a reasonable size.
+More than 50 edits per entity type, or more than 100 edits total in an editgroup become unwieldy.

+After creating and modifying the editgroup, it may be "submitted", which flags it for review by bot and human editors.
+The editgroup may be "accepted" (merged), or if changes are necessary the edits can be updated and re-submitted.

 ## Sub-Entity Expansion